Kremlin says NATO talk of Russian threat absurd, short-sighted

 Friday's summit is expected to formally agree to deploy four battalions in the Baltic states and eastern Poland, a move the alliance says is meant to deter possible Russian aggression.

-"You have to be an absolutely short-sighted organization to twist things in that way," said Peskov, saying Russia hoped common sense and an understanding of the need to avoid confrontation would prevail.
+"You have to be an absolutely short-sighted organisation to twist things in that way," said Peskov, saying Russia hoped common sense and an understanding of the need to avoid confrontation would prevail.

 Russia was open for talks and cooperation with NATO, Peskov added, and did not want to cast the alliance as an enemy.
 But he complained of NATO soldiers and planes operating close to Russia's borders.